Quick answer

 Does It Always Work?

-No strategy is guaranteed, and the rules around means testing can change.
+No strategy is expected, and the rules around means testing can change.
 However, planning ahead gives you more options.
 Owning your home as tenants in common is a practical, low-cost step you can take now as part of wider care fees protection.

 Even if you’re not ready to set up trusts or rewrite your wills, changing your property ownership structure can make a difference later on.